 }

 Complete the above steps to configure and pass parameters.
-The dialogue can then limit different identity users to retrieve certain knowledge and provide responses.
+In the dialogue, users with different identities can ask questions and retrieve knowledge within a certain range for responses.